There is no vaccine for coronavirus.

 - only use public transport for essential journeys - walk or cycle instead, if you can

 - avoid places where you can't keep 2 metres apart from other people, where possible

-- wear a face covering when visiting older people or other vulnerable people - be sure to practice social distancing for their safety
+- wear a face covering when visiting people aged 70 or over, or other vulnerable people - be sure to practice social distancing for their safety

 - attend medical appointments, collect medicine or other health products

 - exercise outdoors or indoors in gyms and sports clubs while following public health advice